Chariot: Origins

 The spread of spoke-wheeled chariots has been closely associated with early Indo-Iranian migrations.
 The earliest known chariots have been found in Sintashta culture burial sites, and the culture is considered a strong candidate for the origin of the technology, which spread throughout the Old World and played an important role in ancient warfare.
 It is also strongly associated with the ancestors of modern domestic horses, the DOM2 population.
-(DOM2 horses originated from the Western Eurasia steppes, especially the lower Volga-Don, but not in Anatolia, during the late fourth and early third millennia BCE.
-Their genes may show selection for easier domestication and stronger backs).
+(DOM2 horses originated from the Western Eurasia steppes, especially the lower Volga-Don, but not in Anatolia, during the late fourth and early third millennia BC.
+Their genes may show selection for easier domestication and stronger backs.)

-These self-designated Aryan people migrated southward into South Asia, ushering in the Vedic period around 1750 BCE.
-Shortly after this, about 1700 BCE, evidence of chariots appears in Asia-Minor.

-The earliest fully developed spoke-wheeled horse chariots are from the chariot burials of the Andronovo (Timber-Grave) sites of the Sintashta-Petrovka Proto-Indo-Iranian culture in modern Russia and Kazakhstan from around 2000 BCE.
+The earliest fully developed spoke-wheeled horse chariots are from the chariot burials of the Andronovo (Timber-Grave) sites of the Sintashta-Petrovka Proto-Indo-Iranian culture in modern Russia and Kazakhstan from around 2000 BC.
 This culture is at least partially derived from the earlier Yamna culture.
 It built heavily fortified settlements, engaged in bronze metallurgy on an industrial scale, and practiced complex burial rituals reminiscent of Hindu rituals known from the Rigveda and the Avesta.
 Over the next few centuries, the Andronovo culture spread across the steppes from the Urals to the Tien Shan, likely corresponding to the time of early Indo-Iranian cultures.

 Not everyone agrees that the Sintashta culture vehicle finds are true chariots.